svenvc/P3/P3.package/P3Client.class/README.md

 Examples

+Here is the simplest test that does an actual query, it should return true.

+    (P3Client new url: 'psql://sven@localhost') in: [ :client |
+       [ client isWorking  ] ensure: [ client close ] ].

 Here is how to create a simple table with some rows in it.

 	(P3Client new url: 'psql://sven@localhost') in: [ :client |